The Confluence of Religious Cultures in Medieval Spanish Historiography

 The Confluence of Religious Cultures project brings Digital Humanities tools to study the intersections of Jewish, Christian, and Muslim biblical interpretation in Medieval Spain.
 Our interdisciplinary team of literary scholars, linguists, and digital media experts from Canada, the United States, and Spain are creating the first scholarly edition and study of one of the first and most important works of Spanish history: the General Estoria, the largest universal history written in Medieval Europe.
 The General Estoria was revolutionary in the age of Latin literacy in that it made available for readers of the vernacular a history of human experience beginning with Adam and Eve and ending with the reign of renowned patron of the arts and sciences, king Alfonso X of Castile (r.
 1252-1284).

-Poetry Okanagan Sound Archive
+Poetry Okanagan Sound Archive (POSA)

 The Poetry Okanagan Sound Archive (POSA), currently under development, is a sound archive that will house the works of Western Canadian poets, including Daphne Marlatt, bill bisset and others.
 The archive, complete with scholarly apparatus, will serve as a rich resource for poetry and sound scholars, students, and members of the public who wish to explore the life of poetry, not only on the page but off.
 PI: Karis Shearer (UBCO)